 There is considerable flexibility about which terminal you call this principal place of business, but it must feature the appropriate personnel who have high-level access to driver records, especially drug and alcohol and hazmat records.
 Again, this doesn’t seem very complex, since even companies with multiple terminals can easily function in this capacity.

-For growing companies who open new terminals or buy smaller companies, the rules can be a bit trickier.
+The rules can be trickier for growing companies who open new terminals or buy smaller ones.
 If a company looks to expand into a new region a bit further away across the country, it may take some time to attain and go through the Driver Qualification Files for that terminal.
 Big companies who buy smaller ones might like to allow new terminals some continued autonomy to ease the transition of administration.
 Some acquirers might keep this set up permanently, since if it’s not broke, there’s no need to fix it.
 Records may never leave that terminal, especially if some essential safety personnel stay and continue to work there.
 These scenarios can be problematic if your name is drawn for an audit.

 The DOT has no issue with records staying at different locations provided the records: